MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 RUN <command>
 ```

-The difference between the exec and shell form, is in how the `RUN` instruction is executed.
+The difference between the exec and shell form is in how the `RUN` instruction is executed.
 When using the exec form, the specified program is run explicitly.

-The following example used the exec form.
+Here's an example of the exec form:

 ```dockerfile
 FROM microsoft/windowsservercore